jancijen/most-active-cookie/README.md

 # Most-active-cookie

-Command line app for finding the most active cookie from given logs.
+Command line app for finding the most active cookie in given log file.

 ## Installation